Arina-W/Detecting-Lane-Boundaries/README.md

 - `test_images`   : Compilation of test images taken from video to extract information
 - `videos`        : Compilation of test video and output result of pipeline

-## Creating a great writeup:

-A great writeup should include the rubric points as well as your description of how you addressed each point.
-You should include a detailed description of the code used in each step (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
-You should include images in your writeup to demonstrate how your code works with examples.

-All that said, please be concise!
-We're not looking for you to write a book here, just a brief description of how you passed each rubric point, and references to the relevant code :).

 ## The Project

 #### This pipeline consists of 9 steps that are explained below: